-(1) The advancement of the game of Go by the provision of facilities for the learning, teaching and playing of Go.

-(2) The advancement of the education of children and young people by providing or assisting in the provision of facilities for the teaching, development, and supervision of the playing of Go.
+- (1) The advancement of the game of Go by the provision of premises in London for the learning, teaching and playing of Go. - (2) The advancement of the education of children and young people by providing or assisting in the provision of premises in London for the teaching, development, and supervision of the playing of Go. - (3) The provision of a library in support of objects (1) and (2)

-Nothing in this constitution shall authorise an application of the property of the CIO for purposes which are not charitable.
+Nothing in this constitution shall authorise an application of the property of the CIO for the purposes which are not charitable.